On The Image Of The Hilbert Map: Introduction

 Let $(X,L)$ be a polarized \kahler manifold of dimension $n$.
 The space $\hcal$, consisting of all hermitian metrics on $L$ with positive curvature, is a central playground for many analytic geometers, especially for those who are interested in the extremal metrics.
 Following the ideas of quantization of \kahler metrics by Donaldson and others, the Hilbert map is often considered.
 More precisely, let $\bcal$ denote the space of hermitian inner products on $H^0(X,L)$, the Hilbert map $\hilb:\hcal\to \bcal$ is defined as follows: $\forall h\in \hcal$,

 where $\omega=\frac{i}{2}\Theta_h$.
-More generally, let $\bcal_k$ denote the space of hermitian inner products on $H^0(X,L^k)$, we have the the Hilbert map $\hilb_k:\hcal\to \bcal_k$.
-In some sense, the images of the Hilbert maps $\hilb_k$ can be seen as the shadows of the complicated space $\hcal$.
+More generally, let $\bcal_k$ denote the space of hermitian inner products on $H^0(X,L^k)$, we have the Hilbert map $\hilb_k:\hcal\to \bcal_k$.
+In some sense, the images of the Hilbert maps $\hilb_k$ can be seen as the shadows of the complicated infinite-dimensional space $\hcal$.
 It is believed by many \cite{Hashimoto} that when $L$ is very ample the Hilbert map $\hilb$ is surjective.
-By this is not always true.
-Actually, The following arguments shows that in most cases, the image of the Hilbert map is a proper subset of $\bcal$.
+But this is not always true.
+Actually, The following arguments show that in most cases, the image of the Hilbert map is a proper subset of $\bcal$.
 Let $\{s_1,\cdots,s_m\}\subset H^0(X,L)$ be a fixed basis.
-Then $\bcal$ can be identified with the space of $m\times m$ positve definite hermitian matrices.
+Then $\bcal$ can be identified with the space of $m\times m$ positive definite hermitian matrices.
 And then $\hilb(h)$ is a hermitian matrix with entries:

 Recall that a set of sections $I\subset H^0(X,L)$ is said to generate the line bundle $L$ if $\forall p\in X$, $\exists s\in I$ such that $s(p)\neq 0$.
 Assume that $\{s_1,\cdots,s_{m-1}\}$ generates $L$, then